tmeasday/meteor-presence/README.md

   // presences of _all_ the users in the system. var filter = {};

-  // ProTip: unless you need it, don't send lastSeen down as it'll make your
-  // templates constantly re-render (and use bandwidth) return Meteor.presences.find(filter, {fields: {state: true, userId: true}});
+  return Meteor.presences.find(filter, {fields: {state: true, userId: true}});
 });
 ```